CtrlYTeam/FTC-Centerstage-Scoring/README.md

  0,
  0
 ]
-that means for player x and player x+1 the list with colors folows an array from top right to bottom left
+that means for player x and player x+1 respectively the list with colors follows an array from top right to bottom left